-In late 2018, the Audit and Corporate Governance Committee engaged the Lockton Companies ("Lockton") to replace Willis Towers Watson ("Towers Watson"), which had served as our independent compensation consultant for fiscal years 2016, 2017 and, to assess proposed compensation for our executives and senior management, 2018.
-Like Towers Watson, Lockton is engaged to advise the Committee on executive and director compensation matters.
-Lockton reports directly to the Committee, which has the sole power to terminate or replace Lockton.
-Lockton meets with both the Audit and Corporate Governance Committee and, as necessary, the Board during their regular meetings and in executive session (where no members of management are present), and with the independent members of the Board outside of the Board's regular meetings.
+In 2019, the Audit and Corporate Governance Committee engaged the Lockton Companies ("Lockton") as its independent compensation consultant to advise it on executive officer, senior management and director compensation matters.
+As part of its engagement in 2019, the Audit and Corporate Governance Committee directed Lockton to work with our General Counsel, our Human Resources department, and other members of management to obtain information necessary for Lockton to evaluate compensation of executive officers, senior management and directors.

+Lockton reported directly to the Audit and Corporate Governance Committee, which had the sole power to terminate or replace Lockton.
+Lockton met with both the Audit and Corporate Governance Committee and, as necessary, the Board during their regular meetings and in executive session (where no members of management are present), and with the independent members of the Board outside of the Board's regular meetings.

-During 2018, neither Towers Watson nor Lockton performed any other services for Lifeway.
-The Committee believes that there is no conflict of interest based on any prior relationship with Towers Watson or Lockton.
-In reaching this conclusion, the Committee considered the factors set forth in the SEC and Nasdaq rules regarding compensation advisor independence.
+During 2019, Lockton performed no other services for Lifeway.
+The Audit and Corporate Governance Committee believed that there was no conflict of interest based on any prior relationship with Lockton.
+In reaching this conclusion, the Audit and Corporate Governance Committee considered the factors set forth in the SEC and Nasdaq rules regarding compensation advisor independence.

-The Committee tasked Lockton with developing a compensation strategy that is built on the Committee's prior work with Towers Watson and reflects the compensation philosophy described above.
-Additionally, Lockton reviewed our comparative peer group and suggested several refinements to it, which the Committee approved.
+The Audit and Corporate Governance Committee tasked Lockton with developing a compensation strategy for 2020 built on Lockton's and the Audit and Corporate Governance Committee's prior work and reflects the compensation philosophy described above.
+Previously, in 2018, Lockton reviewed our comparative peer group and suggested several refinements to it, which the Audit and Corporate Governance Committee approved.
 Lockton selected companies primarily focused on food/beverage manufacturing or agribusiness based on net sales, market capitalization, recent and anticipated growth, and similarity of management structure.

-Using the newly refined peer group, Lockton analyzed the peer group's comparative total direct compensation practices and mix of pay against Lifeway's executive officer total direct compensation practices generally, as well as for fiscal year 2018 and as proposed for fiscal year 2019 specifically.
-At the Committee's request, Lockton also made recommendations regarding the amount and mix of base and incentive compensation to be delivered to our executive officers and senior management team for fiscal year 2019.
-In addition, Lockton reviewed and commented on a draft of this CD&A.
+Using the refined peer group, Lockton analyzed the peer group's comparative total direct compensation practices and mix of pay against Lifeway's executive officer total direct compensation practices generally, as well as for fiscal year 2019 and proposed recommendations regarding the amount and mix of base and incentive compensation to be delivered to our executive officers, senior management team and directors for fiscal year 2020.